t the end of June 2001, the inevitable came to pass when McLean's County courthouse opened its doors to the public for the first time.

 Left: Here we see a recent photograph showing one of the major structural cracks in the wall of the chapel.

-No work had yet been carried out on the Victorian West Wing (the right-hand side as you face it)- which so mysteriously caught fire a while back- apart from making the roof watertight, but a structural assessment of its condition is to be made in the near future.
-The report's author, Mr Cliff Mallows, head of property and project
+No work had yet been carried out on the Victorian west wing (the right-hand side as you face it)- which so mysteriously caught fire a while back- apart from making the roof watertight, but a structural assessment of its condition is to be made in the near future.

 The conservation plan by Insall and Associates and the feasability study by York-based Past Forward- are now complete and, aided by these, the Amphitheatre Steering Group will analyse the various options available for the future of the site and consider which are likely to receive support from English Heritage.
 We, the public will then (some would say belatedly) be consulted to ascertain our preferences from the narrowed-down list of available options.